avasdao/causes-cash/docs/campaigns/payouts.md

     /**
      * Payout
      *
-     * Will make a payout to the receipient of the contract.
+     * Will make a payout to the recipient of the contract.
      *
      * pk        : public key of the transaction's originator
      * s         : signature of the transaction